Financial Services Guide (FSG)

 18. Anti-Money Laundering and Counter Terrorism Finance Act

 As a financial service provider, we have an obligation under the Anti-Money Laundering and Counter Terrorism Finance Act to verify your identity and the source of any funds.
 We use the services of a third-party provider to verify your identity online to meet the AML/KYC norms.
-In case such your online identity verification fails, we will ask you to present identification documents such as passports and driver’s license.
+In case such your online identity verification fails, we will ask you to present identification documents such as driver’s license and passport.
 We will also retain copies of this information.
 We assure you that this information will be held securely.
 We cannot provide you with services if you are unwilling to provide this information.

 Our brokerage partner might also verify your identity and might create a brokerage account for you only after they are satisfied about your identity.